 policies:target_secure_invocation_policy:requires for the iiop_tls plugin.

 Specifies the minimum level of security required by a server.
-The value of this variable is specified as a list of association options-see the Artix Security Guide for more details about association options.
+The value of this variable is specified as a list of association options.

 In accordance with CORBA security, this policy cannot be downgraded programmatically by the application.

 target_secure_invocation_policy:supports